1. Blendtec vs Vitamix – COST

 NOTE: To see a thorough comparison of the Vitamix Explorian E310 vs E320 vs 5300 click here.

-The brand new Vitamix Explorian Series consists of the Vitamix E310 for
+The brand new Vitamix Explorian Series consists of the Vitamix E310 for $349 and the E320 for $449 (only found in select stores).

 The E310 is the most cost-effective NEW Vitamix available, with a 5 year warranty (brand new full size Vitamix blenders come with a 7 year warranty, and personal series and refurbished Vitamix come with 5 years).